tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/README.md

 #### Node.js

-To run all Appcelerator components, you must have Node.js 14 or later.
+To run all Titanium components, you must have Node.js 14 or later.

 ![download_05](/images/guide/download/attachments/29004836/download_05.png)